 You can not do justice to a close read without the book.
 However, there are advantages for students do hear a different example of reading fluency.
 That’s when we love to include a video version of the book.
 We encourage teachers to limit the video use to just once a week.

-Clark the Shark Craft
+Clark the Shark Craft Activities

-Students complete the Clark the Shark craft then added our sentence study.
+Students completed the Clark the Shark craft then added our sentence study.
 In sentence study, we look for various print concepts.
 We also do a little grammar work.
 The directions for this craft are also included in our Engaging Readers Comprehension units.
 Click here to find this craft and all of the reading comprehension activities to go with Clark the Shark:

 Other Center Ideas for the Week